David Petraeus

-Early life and family
+Early life and education

 Petraeus was born in Cornwall-on-Hudson, New York, the son of Miriam Sweet (née Howell), a librarian, and Sixtus Petraeus, a sea captain.
 His father was a Dutch merchant mariner who immigrated to the United States at the start of World War II, from Franeker, the Netherlands, and his mother was American, a resident of Brooklyn, New York.
 They met at the Seamen's Church Institute of New York and New Jersey and married.
 Sixtus Petraeus commanded a Liberty ship for the U.S. for the duration of World War II.
 The family moved after the war, settling in Cornwall-on-Hudson, where Petraeus grew up and graduated from Cornwall Central High School in 1970.